Trying to use your smartphone less? Get a smartwatch.

 Think about what you really need your phone for, and see if there’s an app that can replicate it on your smartwatch.
 You might be surprised at how capable it is for things like navigation and scheduling.
 Not all smartwatches can fully replace everything you might want them to, but even focused platforms like Garmin’s can do enough that you won’t need to stay so attached to your constantly-beeping phone.
 It’s quite freeing!

 Seriously, don’t ignore your phone problems.
-Getting an Apple Watch was just part of the fix for me, but it gave me the distance I needed to delete some of the worst-offending apps on my phone.
+Getting an Apple Watch was just part of the fix for me, but it gave me the distance I needed to delete some of the worst-offending apps on my smartphone and use it less overall.